Home

 We can move the probes and loops over the surface to map signal levels.

-The most convenient device I have for measuring changes in level is a spectrum analyzer with a marker delta function.
-By placing a probe at the injection point where a high level signal is injected and zeroing the marker delta function, we can compare signal levels at various points.
+The most convenient device I have for measuring level change is my spectrum analyzer with a marker delta function.
+By placing a probe at the injection point where a high level signal is injected and zeroing the marker delta function, we can directly read the difference in signal levels at other points.

 Below.
 The copper sheet is marked in inches....